Bata94/DockerRight/README.md

 - [X] BackupContainer Output to File
 - [X] Backup Docker Compose Files/Run Parameters
 - [X] Logs to File
-- [ ] Monitor Docker Containers
+- [X] Monitor Docker Containers
 - [X] Telegram Notifications
 - [X] Fix Monitor only Loop
 - [ ] Mount Container Volumes/Binds as read only, for safety
+- [ ] Find reason for high CPU usage on low end CPUs (Zimaboard 40% in "idle"...)
+- [X] Add Parameter to enable/disable log to File
-- [ ] Deleting EnvVars do not overwrite config.json... (not shure how to fix it right now...)
+- [ ] Deleting EnvVars do not overwrite config.json... (not sure how to fix it right now...)
 - [ ] config.json FilePermissions
+- [ ] Add FormatWrapper for Notify Package
 - [ ] Refactor!!!
 - [ ] Mail Notifications
 - [ ] Discord Notifications